Home Windows 7 Windows 8 Freeware Privacy

 How To Automatically Run Command Prompt As Administrator

-In Vista, Windows 7 and Windows 8 operating systems, executing a command in elevated prompt is essential to perform advanced tasks such as enabling Hibernation mode and creating bootable Windows USB flash drive and repairing Windows system files.
+In Vista, Windows 7, Windows 8 and Windows 10 operating systems, executing a command in elevated prompt is essential to perform advanced tasks such as enabling Hibernation mode and creating bootable Windows USB flash drive and repairing Windows system files.

 While it’s possible to launch the Command Prompt as administrator by entering CMD in Start menu or Start screen and then simultaneously pressing Ctrl + Shift + Enter keys, novice users and mouse addicts always need to go through the Start menu or Start screen, to launch the Command Prompt with admin rights.

 A few weeks ago, we covered a small tool named Ele to open elevated prompt right from the Command Prompt without having the close the opened normal Command Prompt.
 Wouldn’t it be cool if there was a way to set the elevated prompt as default one.
-In this guide, we are going to show you how to always launch Command Prompt as administrator in Vista, Windows 7 and Windows 8.
+In this guide, we are going to show you how to always launch Command Prompt as administrator in Windows 7/8/10.

 Method 1: